derangedhk417/pyfit/README.md

 6) Add various checks during the training process for things that could go wrong.
    This should include things like running out of memory, among others.
 7) Try to implement a decent means of predicting the time that long running tasks will take.
-8) Implement non-cartesian poscar coordinates
+8) Implement non-cartesian poscar coordinates.
+9) Figure out 1.5 coefficient thing in neighbor.py
+10) Make periodic structure generation in neighbor.py more efficient.